Symmetries in open quantum dynamics

-The unitary operator $U$ describes a symmetry for the open dynamics of $S$ if Eq.(\ref{mvbasic}) holds just for the operators $Q$ for the physical quantities of $S$.
+Our definition of symmetry for open quantum dynamics is that a unitary operator $U$ describes a symmetry for the open dynamics of $S$ if Eq.(\ref{mvbasic}) holds just for the operators $Q$ for the physical quantities of $S$.
 We assume it holds for all the states of $S$.
 And the states of $R$?
 Correlations between $S$ and $R$?
 We will consider different possibilities.

 In Section II, we assume that Eq.(\ref{mvbasic}) holds for all the states of the entire system of $S$ and $R$.
 The symmetries of the open dynamics of $S$ apply to all the states of $S$ and do not depend on the states of $R$ or on correlations, or absence of correlations, between $S$ and $R$.
 We call these \textit{independent} symmetries.
 We find that, at least in simple examples, this often implies that $U$ commutes with $H$; then there are no independent symmetries for the open dynamics of $S$ beyond those that are symmetries for the entire dynamics of $S$ and $R$.